 - Scholastic policy, including requirements for admission, graduation,

 - Criteria for faculty tenure, appointment, and promotion.

 - Recommendations concerning campus and university budgets.

 How do I become a senator?

 The elected faulty councils of each school, college or campus conduct the election of their respective senators.
 Procedures for nomination and election of senators are in Section 22-47 of the Faculty Code.

-- Kate O’Neill, Senate Committee on Planning and Budgeting chair
+- Paul Hopkins, Senate Committee on Planning and Budgeting chair

 - JoAnn Taricani, faculty legislative representative